ywamsendai/ywamsendai-wiki/docs/ywam/donate.md

 * Account name: Sekaiseinensenkyoukai
 * Recipient's address: 2-15-3 Kanmaki-cho, Takatsuki-shi, Osaka-fu, 569-0003, JAPAN

-Please send us an email telling us you have sent your donation, including the amount and date of transfer, to admin@ywamsendai.org
+Please send us an email telling us you have sent your donation, including the amount and date of transfer, to admin@ywamsendai.jp

 ## Within Japan